Welcome to our travel tips page. Here you’ll find loads of useful info to help get you prepared before setting off your tip

 Most churches are open from early morning until noon or 12:30, when they close for three hours or more; they open again in the afternoon, closing at about 6 pm.
 A few major churches, such as St. Peter’s in Rome and San Marco in Venice, remain open all day.
 Walking around during services is discouraged.
 Many museums are closed one day a week, often Monday.
 During low season, museums often close early; during high season, many stay open until late at night.

 Most shops are open Monday-Saturday 9-1 and 3:30 or 4-7:30.
 Clothing shops are generally closed Monday mornings.
 Barbers and hairdressers, with some exceptions, are closed Sunday and Monday.
 Some bookstores and fashion and tourist-oriented shops in places such as Rome and Venice are open all day, as well as Sunday.
-Large chain supermarkets such as Standa, COOP, and Esselunga don’t close for lunch and are usually open Sunday; smaller alimentari (delicatessens) and other food shops are usually closed one evening during the week (it varies according to the town) and are almost always closed Sunday.
+Large chain supermarkets such as Carrefour, COOP, and Esselunga don’t close for lunch and are usually open Sunday; smaller alimentari (delicatessens) and other food shops are usually closed one evening during the week (it varies according to the town) and are almost always closed Sunday.